welcome to the wild wild west.

 The next villages joining the Summerlin West collection include Redpoint and Redpoint Square which will include offerings from eight different builders.

-Located along the northern border of Far Hills Drive, Redpoint village is a key gateway into Summerlin West, boasting eight new single-family neighborhoods from a handful of Summerlin’s prestigious homebuilders, including Woodside, Toll Brothers, Taylor Morrison, Lennar, Pardee and Pulte.
+Located along the northern border of Far Hills Drive, Redpoint district is a key gateway into Summerlin West, boasting eight new single-family neighborhoods from a handful of Summerlin’s prestigious homebuilders, including Woodside, Toll Brothers, Taylor Morrison, Lennar, Pardee and Pulte.
 Each neighborhood will feature a contemporary take on traditional Spanish architecture with Summerlin’s hallmark pedestrian connections to open space and shaded street side trails.

 Immediately north of Redpoint you’ll find Redpoint Square, featuring a blend of single family attached and detached homes from builders including Richmond American Homes, KB Homes, Toll Brothers, Taylor Morrison, Lennar and Woodside.
 With walkable connectivity between neighborhoods and open spaces, including carefully planned pedestrian access to future neighborhood services and community parks, Redpoint Square is tailored to preserve Summerlin’s signature healthy, active lifestyle.

 Will pricing be similar to what is currently offered in Summerlin?

 The wide variety of floorplans with varied starting prices anticipated in the newly developing areas of Summerlin West will continue to make Summerlin a popular choice among all generations from first-time homebuyers, to young professionals, families and those looking to celebrate their golden years.
 With scores of new floorplans priced from the $300,000s Summerlin West will continue Summerlin’s tradition of offering first-class, new homes to suit a broad range of budgets and lifestyles.

 What type of architecture and style can we expect as we move further West?